Thesis requirements apply to all students in the thesis option, including part-time and online students.

 Thesis supervisor and committee

-The thesis proposal should be submitted by the student, to the ME Graduate Adviser, before the end of the second quarter of study.
-Failure to meet this requirement is regarded as unsatisfactory progress in the program.
+The thesis proposal should be submitted by the student, to the ME Graduate Adviser, as soon as possible after the student identifies their supervisor and before the student may begin registering for thesis credits (ME 700).
 The proposal should include: